A funky smell in your house isn’t the most pleasant experience. However, when you smell rotten eggs, you could be in danger.

 How to Fix a Water Heater Gas Leak in 7 Steps

-To turn off gas to the water heater, follow these steps and make sure you do it safely:
+To turn off gas to the water heater and fix a water heater gas leak, follow these steps and make sure you do it safely:

-Clear a path to the water heater, making sure you have access to the gas pipe and valve.
+Step 1.
+Clear a path to the water heater.
+Make sure you have access to the gas pipe and valve.

-Remove the flexible gas line.
+Step 5.
+Replace the gas line.
 Replace it with the new line that has a protective polymer coating on it.
 The new gas line should terminate no further than two feet off the ground, and no closer than six inches to the ground.
 Once all the connections are snug.

 Water Heater Safety Tips